svm-zhang/lohhla-mod/README.md

 ## Hidden cutoffs

-There are a few pre-defined and non-customizable cutoffs used in `lohhlamod`.
+There are a few pre-defined and non-customizable cutoffs used in `lohhla-mod`.
 These cutoffs can be exposed to command line if needed in the future:

 - bin size: 150bp
 - minimum number of mismatches b/w 2 alleles required: 5 (below which no LOH detection will be attempted)